Love it, hate it, respect it or loathe it, TripAdvisor is a goliath of the travel industry and affects your hotel whether you know it or not.

 1. How TripAdvisor calculates your ranking

-When a tourist searches for hotels in a certain area, TripAdvisor shows the hotels in a list, but the order of the list isn’t random – it is determined by a hotel’s ranking as measured by TripAdvisor’s popularity index algorithm (which was recently updated, mainly to level the playing field between new and established hotels).
+When a tourist searches for hotels in a certain area, TripAdvisor shows the hotels in a list, but the order of the list isn’t random – it is determined by a hotel’s ranking as measured by TripAdvisor’s popularity index algorithm (which was updated in 2016, mainly to level the playing field between new and established hotels, and again in 2018, to better reward consistency in review scores over time).
 Your popularity isn’t simply determined by how many bubbles you get in your reviews it is also influenced by how many reviews you get and how recently your hotel was reviewed.
 Find out more about what determines your ranking and how you can improve it.

 2. Real reviews, even when negative, are beneficial to your hotel